ubuntu-mate/ubuntu-mate.org/blog/20171019-ubuntu-mate-artful-final-release.md

 ### The bit no one reads but probably should

+Here's the full run down of what changed since Ubuntu MATE 17.04:

+  * Ubuntu MATE now features a Global Menu implementation provided ia [vala-panel-appmenu](https://github.com/rilian-la-te/vala-panel-appmenu) and most of the UBuntu idicators are now available with MATE compatibility.
+  * Upgraded to **MATE HUD** 17.10.9-0ubuntu1 which fixes broken event replay due to synchronous key grab.
+  * Upgraded to **MATE Optimus** 17.10.1-1ubuntu0 which now features nvidia hardware detection, including external Thunderbolt connected devices.
+  * Upgraded to **Brisk Menu** 0.4.5 has improved Super key support and numerous fixes, plus a few settings that MATE Tweak can manipulate to augment how Brisk is presented in different layouts.
+  * Upgraded to **MATE Menu** 17.10.8-0ubuntu1 now has better relevance of launcher search results, can now optionally search Duck Duck Go, has numerous fixes and that all important Super key was improved.
+  * Upgraded to **MATE Dock Applet** 0.79 has improved Super key support and several bug fixes.
-  * **Ubuntu MATE Welcome 17.10.14** has been stocked with even more new applications for you to discover and
+  * Upgraded to **Ubuntu MATE Welcome** 17.10.15 has been stocked with even more new applications for you to discover and
     * The *all new* Software Boutique is not ready yet, so this is the Boutique you know and love.
 Just better stocked.
-  * Upgraded to **MATE HUD** 17.10.9-0ubuntu1 which fixes broken event replay due to synchronous key grab.
-  * Upgraded to **MATE Optimus** 17.10.1-1ubuntu0 which now features nvidia hardware detection, including external Thunderbolt connected devices.
+  * **Added [PulseMixer](https://github.com/GeorgeFilipkin/pulsemixer) snap to the default install.**
+  * Removed Synapse and HexChat from the default install.
+  * **Added [Redshift](http://jonls.dk/redshift/)**, which adjusts the colour temperature of your screen according to your surroundings, is installed by default but not enabled by default.
+  * Dropped `caja-gksu` and migrated `gdebi` to PolicyKit - *Thanks Simon Quigley*
+    * `caja-admin` has replaced `caja-gksu`
+    * `gksu` is being removed from Debian so we are aligning with that objective by removing `gksu` from Ubuntu MATE.
+  * **Caja now includes the [GtkHash](https://github.com/tristanheaven/gtkhash) and [Caja Rename](https://tari.in/www/software/cajarename/) extensions**.
+  * **New Ubiquity Slide Show**
+    * Completely redesigned to introduce users to more of the features unique to Ubuntu MATE.
+    * **Added Ubuntu MATE logo to Ubiquity**.
+  * Patched `unity-gtk-module` to fix ghosting artefacts when dragging and dropping icons.
+  * Many of the Ubuntu MATE defaults have been changed or updated
+    * **Replaced `lightdm-gtk-greeter` with `slick-greeter`.**
+    * Added keybindings for <kbd>Shift</kbd> + <kbd>Print Screen</kbd> to grab a screen area when taking a screenshot.
+    * **Added defaults for Chromium**, which will show the [Ubuntu MATE Start](https://start.ubuntu-mate.org) page, *should you install it*.
+    * Added sane defaults and tookit integration for `smplayer`, *should you install it*.
+  * **New Ubiquity Slide Show**
+    * Completely redesigned to introduce users to more of the features unique to Ubuntu MATE.
+    * **Added Ubuntu MATE logo to Ubiquity**.
+  * MATE Desktop 1.18 has seen many updates, with lots of bugs fixes.
+Nothing new, just be more stability.
+    * Some long standing bugs with `systemd` integration and DBus session activation have been fixed.
   * The **Ubuntu MATE themes have been improved** via the release of `ubuntu-mate-artwork` 17.10.10
     * Several improvements Plymouth splash screens, both text and graphical varieties.
     * Add missing panel-grid to Radiant-MATE.